Last updated

 This country guide is for informational purposes only and should not be construed as legal advice.
 The content of this guide contains general information, and although we update this guide regularly, it may not reflect current legal developments.
 Lano Software GmbH disclaims any liability for any actions you take or refrain from taking based on the content contained in this country guide.

-Although there is no legal obligation to set up a local legal entity or register a branch to hire employees in Finland, foreign employers still need to complete various registration formalities and set up several insurances for their future hires before they can start processing payroll.
+Although there is no legal obligation to establish a local legal entity or register a branch in order to hire employees in Finland, foreign employers must still complete specific registration procedures and obtain statutory employee insurances before they can begin processing payroll.

-However, many registration requirements only arise if the employer is classified as a regular employer, which is the case if:
+Many registration requirements apply only if the employer is considered a regular employer, which is the case if:

-The employer pays wages and/or salaries to at least two employees on a regular basis.
+The employer pays wages or salaries to at least two employees on a regular basis, or

-The employer pays wages and/or salaries to at least six employees at the same time, even if their employment is temporary and intended for a short term.
+The employer pays wages or salaries to at least six employees at the same time, even for short-term employment.

-The first step when setting up payroll in Finland is to join the Employer Register which is administered by the Finnish Tax Administration.
-It is worth noting that registration can still be completed after the first employee starts working for the company and that only regular employers are formally required to register.
-In case a local legal entity or branch is set up, this registration can be done together with the electronic start-up notification of the business.
+The first step in setting up payroll in Finland is to register with the Employer Register, which is administered by the Finnish Tax Administration.
+While registration may occur after the first employee starts working, it is legally required for regular employers.
+If a local entity or branch is established, registration can be completed as part of the electronic start-up notification submitted via the Business Information System (BIS).

-In addition to these statutory registration requirements, employers are obligated by law to take out the following insurances for their employees:
+In addition to these registration obligations, employers are legally required to arrange the following insurances for their employees:

-Employment pension insurance: mandatory for all regular employers; rates set by law, but companies are free to choose from the different private insurance companies
+Employment pension insurance: Mandatory for all employers; contribution rates are set annually and vary slightly by provider.
+Employers must choose a provider from the authorized pension insurance companies.

-Occupational accident and disease insurance: applicable to regular employers paying more than EUR 1,300 in wages per year
+Occupational accident and disease insurance: Required if the employer pays more than EUR 1,500 in wages annually (updated threshold as of 2025).

-Unemployment insurance: mandatory and provided by the National Employment Fund
+Unemployment insurance: Compulsory for all employers and administered by the Employment Fund (Työllisyysrahasto).

 Get expert guidance from the Lano team to find the best payroll setup for your business.

-The Finnish Social Security system may be confusing for foreign companies to begin with as there are multiple mandatory insurances of which only two are administered by the State.
-The income tax system is complex, but income tax calculation is simplified by tax cards which are issued by the Finnish Tax Administration for each employee upon request.
+The Finnish social security system can be complex for foreign companies, as it includes multiple mandatory insurances—only a few of which are administered by public authorities.
+The income tax system is also detailed, but the use of individual tax cards issued by the Finnish Tax Administration helps simplify withholding calculations for employers.

-Income tax in Finland is collected on two different levels. i.e. on the national level and on the municipal level.
-Local income tax is levied at a flat rate determined by each municipality and varies between 16.5% and 23.5%.
-National income tax rates are progressive, with rates ranging from 6% to 31.25%.
+Income tax in Finland is collected at two levels: national and municipal.
+Municipal income tax is levied at a flat rate determined by each municipality and, as of 2025, ranges between 4.70% and 10.90%.
+National income tax is progressive, with rates ranging from 12.64% to 44.25%.

 Corresponding Tax Rates

 Income tax in Finland must be withheld at source.
-It is therefore the employer’s obligation to calculate and deduct income tax from their employees’ earnings before paying salaries and wages.
-The withheld amounts must be paid to the Finnish Tax Administration no later than the 12th of the month following the payroll run.
+Employers are responsible for calculating and deducting income tax from employees’ gross pay before disbursing salaries or wages.
+The withheld tax must be paid to the Finnish Tax Administration by the 12th day of the month following the payroll payment.

 Contribution Type